vfarah-if/PythonCodeExercise/README.md

 - ✅ Repository validation and parsing
 - 📁 Target paths where repos would be cloned
 - 🔍 Git installation check
-- 📋 NPM configuration status
+- 📋 npmrc configuration status
 - 🚫 **No actual cloning or file modifications**

 ### Development Workflow Integration